abelbrencsan/boiled-page/README.md

 ## Install

 First you need to install Python and Dart Sass.
-Boiled Page uses Gulp for compiling CSS and combining JavaScripts.
-To use Gulp, you need to install it globally with `npm install gulp -g` command.
-Then, you can install Boiled Page:
+Boiled Page uses a Python script for compiling CSS and combining JavaScripts:

 - Navigate to the root directory of Boiled Page.
-- Run `pip install .` to install all dependencies.
+- Run `pip install -r requirements.txt` to install all dependencies.
 - Run `python build.py` to compile CSS and combine JavaScripts given in `build.py`.
 - Compiled CSS file is located in `/assets/css` directory.
 - Combined JavaScript file is located in `/assets/js` directory.